 It should come as no surprise that La Fortuna Waterfall is one of the top attractions in La Fortuna.
 It’s one of the most beautiful waterfalls in Costa Rica!
 This stunning 230-foot (70-meter) waterfall shoots out from a tall cliff into a powerful pool below that’s surrounded by lush forest.

 Visiting is nothing short of breathtaking.
 Entrance to La Fortuna Waterfall is $18 USD, and you can purchase tickets at the gate or here online in advance and skip the line (it’s the same price).
-If you don’t have transport or would prefer a guide, I recommend joining this guided tour.
+If you don’t have transport or would prefer a guide, there are some excellent La Fortuna Waterfall tours.
+My pick is this guided tour because it includes time at the waterfall, hiking near Arenal Volcano, and hot springs!

 2. Wander Arenal Volcano National Park